The USA’s Worst Military Disaster of Each Decade 1820s-1870s (Part 2)

-Drunken Aviator Lands in New York Street 1956
+Drunken Aviator Lands in New York Street, 1956

 Lawnchair Larry’s Balloon Flight 1982

-To fly is a dream, and every kid imagines acquiring enough helium balloons for a little aerial adventure.
-Big kid Larry Walters actually pulled off the stunt for real in an epic flight over Los Angeles.
-Read about how he did it here.
-Who hasn’t held a bunch of helium balloons as a kid and...
+To fly is a dream, and every kid at some point imagines acquiring enough helium balloons for a little aerial adventure.
+Big kid Larry Walters actually pulled off this stunt for real in an epic flight over Los Angeles.
+Who hasn’t held a bunch of helium balloons as a kid and imagined the fun they...
 Continue Reading →

 Freak Streak of Coincidences Saves Choir from Death, 1950